 One way to reduce greenhouse gas emissions from energy use is to improve energy efficiency within buildings.
 This is especially true for energy that uses fossil fuels.
 EWEB works with customers to complete over 1,000 energy efficiency projects per year.
-The highest number of projects are in the residential sector, due to the proportionally higher number of customers, yet the largest energy savings per project is in the commercial and manufacturing sectors.
+The majority are in the residential sector, due to the proportionally higher number of customers.
+The graph below shows number of EWEB energy efficiency projects by sector over the past six years.